vauxoo-tests/vauxoodocstheme/doc/source/create_and_manage_networks.rst

    :guilabel:`IP Address` for the router interface for the selected subnet.

-   If you choose not to set the the :guilabel:`IP Address` value, then by default OpenStack Networking uses the first host IP address in the subnet.
+   If you choose not to set the the :guilabel:`IP Address` value, then by default Vauxoo Networking uses the first host IP address in the subnet.

    The :guilabel:`Router Name` and :guilabel:`Router ID` fields are automatically updated.